openbmc/docs/kernel-development.md

 > [!IMPORTANT]
 >
-> The kernel development philosphy described below also applies to OpenBMC's
+> The kernel development philosophy described below also applies to OpenBMC's
 > u-boot fork.

 The OpenBMC project maintains a kernel tree for use by the project.
 The tree's